howarddd/TrashTalk/src/README.md

 longitude
 the POST request either needs lat/long, or all of the address fields, or both
 - /event_single/{id} - a GET request to this returns the data for a single event.
 Requires the event id

+#Things to Note
+- On /schedules you'll get an error if you give an incorrect location (e.g. incorrect zipcode)
+- On /schedules you'll get an error if you give an incorrect SeeClickFix user/pass